 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

-When Will the Disney World 50th Anniversary Celebrations Start?
+Disney World 50th Anniversary Date

 The official Disney World 50th anniversary date is October 1, 2021.
 Once upon a time, Magic Kingdom opened on October 1, 1971.